 When you think about Android PCs, you have to start at the beginning.
 The MK802 Android mini PC was one of the first stick PCs to hit the market and it had an immediate impact.
-While the Raspberry Pi came out slightly before its Android cousin, the Pi was definitely a hobbyists toy.
-The MK802 was more like a finished project.
+While the Raspberry Pi came out slightly before its Android cousin, the Pi was definitely a hobbyist’s toy.
+The MK802 Android Mini PC was more like a finished project.
 Now, over a year after its release and several versions later, we’re going to see if it stands the test of time.
-Is there still a place for the orignal?
+Is there still a place for the original?

 - The original MK802 was built with an Allwinner A10 chip built on the Cortex A-8, running at 1GHz and 512MB RAM

-- The MK802+ increased the amount of RAM to 1GB
+- MK802+ increased the amount of RAM to 1GB

-- The MK802 II overclocked the processor and added an extra USB port
+- MK802 II overclocked the processor and added an extra USB port

 - The MK802 IIIs added Bluetooth capability and official support for XBMC